-When you’re in pain the last thing you want to do is exercise, and yes this is true in cases of physically exerting yourself, say in a game of rugby.
+When you’re in pain the last thing you may want to do, is exercise.

-However, yoga is in fact a good way to stretch your body, and strengthen your muscles at a slow, mindful pace (that is if you do slower paced yoga, like we do here at Unwind Yoga Studio).
+However, yoga is in fact a good way to stretch your body, and strengthen your muscles at a slow, mindful pace.

-So how does all this really help relieve back pain?
+So how exactly does yoga help relieve back pain?

 What is yoga?

 Yoga is a mind-body practice, which combines, breathing and meditation with poses that aim to stretch and strengthen the body (Pandey, 2021).

 Now, there are MANY types of yoga, varying from intense and fast-moving yoga, to relaxing and gentle yoga.

 Here at Unwind Yoga Studio our classes edge more towards the gentle side of the spectrum.
 We believe being more mindful and attentive towards our mind and body is a kinder way of treating ourselves when we are in a heavy place mentally or are in discomfort physically.
 Slowing our day down helps us take the moment in for what it is!

 So, in the case of doing yoga to relieve back pain, it is VITAL that you listen to your body and do not over exert it.

 Yoga is a practice that emphasises the need to take each yoga session at your own pace, there is no need to perfect the poses or stretches from the get go.
 Don’t get me wrong, you can strive to do that over time, but you must ease your body into it without hurting yourself.